andreamalhera/perfSky/README.md

+# The Performance Skyline
-# LMU Master's Thesis: Inferring Process Performance Models from Interval Events using the Performance Skyline
+* Infers Process Performance Models from Interval Events as part of LMU Master's Thesis and soon to be published paper at [SA4PM@ICPM20](http://sa4pm.win.tue.nl/)
+* is the basis for MAD (Multilevel Anomaly Detection using the performance skyline)

 ## Abstract
 Performance mining from event logs is a central element to manage and improve business processes.